dwadden/dygiepp/README.md

 - **Download the data**.
 From the top-level folder for this repo, enter `bash ./scripts/data/get_genia.sh`.
 - **Train the model**.
 Enter `bash ./scripts/train/train_genia.sh [gpu-id]`.
 The program will train a model and save a model at `./models/genia`.
+- As with SciERC, we also offer a "lightweight" version with a context width of 1 and no coreference propagation.

 ### ACE05 (ACE for entities and relations)